DennisGross/COOL-MC/README.md

 ## Getting Started with COOL-MC
 We assume that you have docker installed and that you run the following commands in the root of this repository:
-1. Download the docker container [here](https://drive.google.com/file/d/10C3PkC6uU0M-FEY58zeVOER8CK9zUO3L/view?usp=sharing) (not up to date).
+1. Download the docker container [here](https://www.dropbox.com/s/2pduk8n0djdkyt0/coolmc.tar?dl=0) (not up to date).
 2. Load the docker container: `docker load --input coolmc.tar`
-3. Create the project folder: `bash init_docker_workspace.sh`
+3. Docker workspace initialization (if you want to save the trained policies permanently on your local machine): `bash init_docker_workspace.sh`
-4. Run the docker container: `docker run --user mycoolmc  -v "$(pwd)/prism_files":"/home/mycoolmc/prism_files" -v "$(pwd)/mlruns":"/home/mycoolmc/mlruns" -it coolmc bash`
+4. Run the docker container: With docker workspace initialization: `docker run --user mycoolmc  -v "$(pwd)/prism_files":"/home/mycoolmc/prism_files" -v "$(pwd)/mlruns":"/home/mycoolmc/mlruns" -it coolmc bash`.
+Without docker workspace initialization: `docker run --user mycoolmc  -v "$(pwd)/prism_files":"/home/mycoolmc/prism_files" -it coolmc bash`

 Please make sure that you either run COOL-MC in on your machine OR in the docker container.
 Otherwise, it may lead to folder permission problems.